Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

 \paragraph{Unclonable quantum encryption.} As a first application of our parallel RSP protocol, we consider the notion of \emph{unclonable quantum encryption}.
 This cryptographic functionality was coined by Gottesman~\cite{gottesman2004uncloneable} and then formalised by Broadbent and Lord~\cite{BroadbentL19}.
 In a private-key unclonable quantum encryption scheme, a classical message is encrypted into a quantum state (the \emph{quantum ciphertext}) with the following property: given only a single quantum ciphertext, it is impossible to create two states that can later both be decrypted with access to the private key.
-Broadbent and Lord gave an information-theoretic unclonable encryption scheme based on conjugate coding: a plaintext $\vec m \in \bit^n$ is encrypted with a randomly chosen secret key $k=(\vec r,\vec \theta) \rand \bit^n \times \bit^n$ into the quantum ciphertext given by
+We consider an unclonable conjugate coding \emph{hybrid encryption} scheme which is inspired by the work of Broadbent and Lord: a plaintext $\vec m \in \bit^n$ is encrypted with a randomly chosen secret key $k=(\vec s,\vec \theta) \rand \bit^n \times \bit^n$ and randomness $\vec v \rand \bit^n$ into the quantum ciphertext given by $\Enc_k(\vec m) = \bigotimes_{i=1}^n H^{\theta_i} \proj{v_i} H^{\theta_i} \ot \proj{\vec v \oplus \vec s \oplus \vec m}\,.$ To decrypt using the secret key $k = (\vec s,\vec \theta)$, one applies $H^{\theta_1} \otimes \dots \otimes H^{\theta_n}$ to the first half of the ciphertext, measures in the computational basis with outcome $\vec x$, and then uncomputes the one-time pad in the second half using $\vec x$ and $\vec s$.
+The fact that this scheme is unclonable is a consequence of the \emph{monogamy of entanglement}~\cite{BroadbentL19,Tomamichel2013}.